liuzrcc/PIRE/README.md

-Some exaples of ranked list and calculated mean average precision (mAP).
-From these exampes, it is observed that PIRE strongly decrease the performance of neural feature-based CBIR.
+Examples of ranked list and calculated average precision (AP).
+It is observed that PIRE can strongly influence the performance of neural feature-based CBIR.

 ![patches](https://github.com/liuzrcc/PIRE/blob/master/examples/PIRE_exp_2.jpg)